felixbrock/lemon-agent/README.md

 Requires Python 3.8.1 and above.

 To use tools that require authentication, you have to store the corresponding access credentials in your environment in the format "{tool name}\_{authentication string}" where the authentication string is one of ["API_KEY", "SECRET_KEY", "SUBSCRIPTION_KEY", "ACCESS_KEY"] for API keys or ["ACCESS_TOKEN", "SECRET_TOKEN"] for authentication tokens.
 Examples are "OPENAI_API_KEY", "BING_SUBSCRIPTION_KEY", "AIRTABLE_ACCESS_TOKEN".

+### Spin Up the Lemon AI Server

+The interaction of your agents and all tools provided by Lemon AI is handled by the [Lemon AI Server](https://github.com/feliciori/lemonai-server).
+To use Lemon AI you need to run the server on your local machine so the Lemon AI Python client can connect to it.

 ## Features